Ferielkraiem2000/Linagora_Technical_Assessment/README.md

 ### Task 1: Dockerizing the Applications

 1. Create a Dockerfile for the server-side application.
-This application runs on Node.js.
+This aapplication runs on Node.js.
 2. Create a Dockerfile for the client-side application.
 This application is a simple static website.
 3. Write a docker-compose.yml file that is capable of spinning up both applications together, allowing the client-side application to communicate with the server-side application.